Skatteetaten/aurora-gradle-plugin/README.md

 **Sonarqube**

-By default Sonarqube scan is enabled.
-Add sonarqube as a dependency in your 'build.gradle.kts' to enable sonarqube scanning.
+By default Sonarqube scan is enabled and ads a testdependency to kotlin-test.
+Add sonarqube as a plugin in your project 'build.gradle.kts' to enable the sonarqube step.
 To disable;

     aurora.applySonarqubeScan=false